Canon 80D vs Leica M Typ 262

 It is notable that the 80D offers wifi support, while the M Typ 262 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The 80D is a recent model that features in the current product line-up of Canon.
-In contrast, the M Typ 262 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M Typ 262 was succeeded by the Leica M10.
+Both the 80D and the M Typ 262 have been discontinued, but can regularly be found used on eBay.
+The M Typ 262 was replaced by the Leica M10, while the 80D was followed by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Is the Canon 80D better than the Leica M Typ 262 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Broader imaging potential: Can record not only still images but also 1080/60p movies.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 921k dots).

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.